Opacity of Performance: Takahiro Yamamoto

 About the Artist

 Takahiro Yamamoto is an artist and choreographer based in Portland, Oregon (on the ancestral lands of Cowlitz, Clackamas and Confederated Tribes of Grand Ronde).
 His artistic approach is relational and observational.
-Starting his conceptual investigations with questions—currently about the phenomenological effects of time, the mutability of identity, and the social/emotional implications of visibility—he often invites collaborators to bring their own perspectives into the creation.
-He has received support from Bogliasco Foundation, Oregon Community Foundation, MacDowell, National Performance Network, Japan Foundation, Regional Arts & Culture Council, Africa Contemporary Arts Consortium, danceWEB scholarship program, and others.
-His performance and visual art works have been presented at Portland Institute for Contemporary Art (PICA); Diverseworks, Houston; Contemporary Arts Center, Cincinnati; the Henry Art Gallery, Seattle; and GoDown Arts Centre, Nairobi, among other venues.
+Starting his conceptual investigations with questions—currently about the phenomenological effects of time, embodied approach to nothingness and being, and the social/emotional implications of visibility—he often invites collaborators to bring their own perspectives into the creation.
+He has received support from Bogliasco Foundation, Oregon Community Foundation, MacDowell, New England Foundation for the Arts, National Performance Network, Japan Foundation, Regional Arts & Culture Council, Africa Contemporary Arts Consortium, and others.
+His performance and visual art works have been presented at Portland Institute for Contemporary Art (PICA); Velocity Dance Center, Seattle; Diverseworks, Houston; Contemporary Arts Center, Cincinnati; the Henry Art Gallery, Seattle; and GoDown Arts Centre, Nairobi, among other venues.
 He co-directs the performance company madhause with Ben Evans and is part of the Portland-based support group Physical Education with Allie Hankins, keyon gaskin, and Lu Yim.
 Yamamoto holds an MFA in Visual Studies from the Pacific Northwest College of Art.